MetaMask/metamask-improvement-proposals/MIPs/mip-4.md

 ---

 ## Summary
 This proposal aims to add a new JSON-RPC method, `wallet_openDeepLink`, to MetaMask.
-This method is designed to offer programmatic navigation within MetaMask to the API consumer, in particular, to dapps and snaps.
+This method is designed to offer programmatic navigation within MetaMask to the API consumer, in particular, to dapps and Snaps.

 ## Motivation
 Currently, there isn't a way for developers to navigate to specific portions of MetaMask.
-With the introduction of [MetaMask schemed URLs](https://github.com/MetaMask/SIPs/pull/134) and the ability to navigate to them through snaps link components, we wanted to utilize the full power of the new scheme through allowing a RPC method that would allow consumers to navigate to selected portions of MetaMask.
+With the introduction of [MetaMask schemed URLs](https://github.com/MetaMask/SIPs/pull/134) and the ability to navigate to them through Snaps link components, we wanted to utilize the full power of the new scheme through allowing a RPC method that would allow consumers to navigate to selected portions of MetaMask.

 # Proposal
-The `wallet_openDeepLink` method is proposed as a new JSON-RPC feature for MetaMask, aimed at giving users navigation ability to exposed routes within the client or a snap.
+The `wallet_openDeepLink` method is proposed as a new JSON-RPC feature for MetaMask, aimed at giving users navigation ability to exposed routes within the client or a Snap.
 For a list of the routes currently exposed, please see [SIP-22](https://github.com/MetaMask/SIPs/pull/134).
 In the future, MetaMask URLs will also accept fragments to navigate to a specific portion of a page.
 This API can also be extended to accept params that can pre-populate fields on a certain page.
 The authority would be responsible for choosing to accept certain params.
-In the case of the client authority, MetaMask is responsible for keeping a record of the params for each exposed route.
-In the case of the snap authority, the snap itself is responsible for params handling and communication of route parameters.
+In the case of the "client" authority, MetaMask is responsible for keeping a record of the params for each exposed route.
+In the case of the "snap" authority, the Snap itself is responsible for params handling and communication of route parameters.

 # Usage Example
 ```js